 If your air conditioner cycles on and off every few minutes, it will cause your utility bills to go up, your AC to break down, and your system to last for less time.
-To remedy these issues and to save money, call our experts at Bruin’s Plumbing & Heating Ltd. for assistance with your new AC installation in Lacombe, AB.
+To remedy these issues and to save money, call our experts at Bruin’s Plumbing & Heating Ltd. for assistance with your new AC installation in Lacombe, AB, Red Deer, Sylvan Lake, and surrounding areas.

 What Causes Your Air Conditioner To Cycle On And Off?